-- Professional liability insurance is required and is part of the college fee schedule. - Health and accident insurance must be maintained throughout the program. - After acceptance to the program, new students will be given instructions for applying for a fingerprint analysis and background check by the State of Texas and the FBI.
+- Health and accident insurance must be maintained throughout the program. - After acceptance to the program, new students will be given instructions for applying for a fingerprint analysis and background check by the State of Texas and the FBI.
 The fingerprint analysis and background check must be conducted by procedures set forth by the Board of Nurse Examiners and Odessa College.
 Any other fingerprint analysis will not be accepted.
 The following histories will disqualify an individual for clinical placement (including but not limited to): - Registered sex offenders - Felony convictions - Felony deferred adjudications involving crimes against persons (physical or sexual abuse) - Known of observed abuse or neglect of patients/clients/customers - Observed or proven theft - Convictions of violent acts (misdemeanor or felony) - Violence in the workplace - Securing execution of a document by deception - Misappropriation of fiduciary property or property of a financial institution (Class A misdemeanor or felony)